archesproject/arches-docs/docs/installing/projects-and-packages.rst

 A package is an external collection of Arches data (resource models, business data, concepts, collections) and customization files (widgets, datatypes, functions, system settings) that you can load into an Arches project.

+	No new user starts wit loading a package!

 Loading a Package
 -----------------